What is ringworm?

 Can I catch ringworm from my cat?

 Yes, it is possible for humans to catch ringworm from cats and vice versa.
-Below is a photo of ringworm.
+Children are more likely to become infected than adults.
+Keep affected cats/children apart to avoid spreading the fungus.